 Race to the Daytona 500

-Everyone may come to see the big names on race day, but what makes the Daytona 500 such a spectacular race event is the unparalleled access race fans get to the drivers and the track.
-In the recently remodeled pit row fans can stand practically in the same garage of their favorite driver.
-Throughout the week there are special meet and greet sessions, exhibits, other races to enjoy.
-Plus there are special opportunities to become part of the storied history of the super speedway, such as signing your name on the start finish line.
+Everyone may come to see the big names on race day, but what makes the Daytona 500 such a spectacular race event is the unparalleled access fans get to the drivers and to the track.
+In the recently remodeled pit row, fans can stand practically in the same garage as their favorite driver.
+Throughout the week, there are special meet and greet sessions, exhibits and other races to enjoy.
+Plus there are special opportunities to become part of the storied history of the super speedway, such as signing your name on the start-finish line.

 So how do you get in on this action?
 Well, first you have to secure a hotel room in the Daytona area.
 Last Minute Travel has not only some of the best hotels in the Daytona area, but also the best deals too.
 The big race is on February 14th this year (how sweet!), but qualifying actually starts on February 4th, with February 10th kicking off the final week of practice and races.
 Don’t forget that this year there’s a new 1pm EST start time for the race.
 That will leave you more time to party afterward, or perhaps get started on the next leg of your vacation at the theme parks in nearby Orlando.